oracle-quickstart/oci-check-point/use-cases/drg-ha-use-case/README.md

-# High Availability Active/Passive - Reference Architecture
+# North & South Hub VCNs - Reference Architecture

-We are using hub-and-spoke architecture (often called as star topology) to achieve High Availability with Check Point CloudGuard Firewall.
+We are using hub-and-spoke architecture (often called as star topology) to achieve High Availability and active-active approach with Check Point CloudGuard Firewall.
 This architecture has a central component (the hub) that's connected to multiple networks around it, like a spoke.
 We are using CloudGuard BOYL Listing from OCI Marketplace.
+We are also deploying two seperate Firewall VCNs i.e. North Hub VCN and South Hub VCN.

+- Update below link on RA live.

 For details of the architecture, see [_Secure Cloud Workloads using Check Point CloudGuard Firewalls_](https://docs.oracle.com/en/solutions/secure-workloads-with-check-point-cloudguard/index.html).